Education

 CalShape Ventilation Program Various Campuses

-The CalSHAPE Ventilation Program, established under Assembly Bill 841, provides grant funding for HVAC system improvements in California’s K–12 public schools.
-The program supports assessment, maintenance, filter replacement, carbon dioxide monitor installation, and eligible repairs or upgrades to improve indoor air quality and energy efficiency.
+The CalSHAPE Ventilation Program, established under Assembly Bill 841, provides funding for HVAC system improvements in California’s K–12 public schools to enhance indoor air quality and energy efficiency.
+IDS Group is partnering with the Los Angeles Unified School District (LAUSD) to provide architecture and engineering consultant services in support of these state grant-funded improvements.

 SERVICES PROVIDED: